pminina01/readthedocs/File-target.md

 _fileName_ - Name of the file to write to.
 [Layout](Data-types) Required.
 This FileName string is a layout which may include instances of layout renderers.
 This lets you use a single target to write to multiple files.
-The following value makes NLog write logging events to files based on the log level in the directory where the application runs. ${basedir}/${level}.log All Debug messages will go to Debug.log, all Info messages will go to Info.log and so on.
+The following value makes NLog write logging events to files based on the log level in the directory where the application runs. `${basedir}/${level}.log` All Debug messages will go to `Debug.log`, all Info messages will go to `Info.log` and so on.
 You can combine as many of the layout renderers as you want to produce an arbitrary log file name.
+Since NLog 4.3 the `${basedir}` isn't needed anymore for relative paths.

 _deleteOldFileOnStartup_ - Indicates whether to delete old log file on startup.
 [Boolean](Data-types) Default: False
 This option works only when the "FileName" parameter denotes a single file.